JoyBiswasgithub/Twitter-Sentiment-Analysis/README.md

 - **Neutral**
 - **Irrelevant**

-The model is trained on a dataset containing text reviews, including emojis, and it uses a SimpleRNN layer to capture the sequential nature of the text data
+The model is trained on a dataset containing text reviews, including emojis, and it uses a SimpleRNN layer to capture the sequential nature of the text data.

 ## Features